-Short Theatre is the multidisciplinary festival that since 2006, in Rome, has rejigged the signs pointing to the changing landscape of national and international live entertainment, with a layered program of shows, performances, installations, meetings, workshops, concerts and DJ sets.
-An open environment to research and exchange, one in which to develop new forms of transmission for theoretical and practical knowledge.
+Short Theatre is a multidisciplinary festival active in Rome since 2006.
+Short Theatre engages the changing landscape of national and international contemporary performing arts, with a layered program made of performances, installations, talks, lectures, workshops, concerts and DJ sets.
+The festival facilitates an open environment for research and experimentation, one in which to develop new forms of production and circulation of arts-related knowledge, offering established and emerging artists a space and a time in which to meet, get to know each other, exchange.

 Short Theatre adopts tools and good practice in accordance with the objectives of the UN 2030 Agenda, for the reduction of its environmental impact and the promotion of inclusiveness, training, growth and innovation.